-If you’re hosting overnight guests this Christmas holiday, make sure you show them some gems in our city!
+If you’re hosting overnight guests over Christmas, make sure you show them some gems in our city!
 Here are some FREE and cheap ways to keep them entertained, and give them a taste of Cbus.

 Want us to highlight your event or give it a prime spot at the top of this list?
 Email me about sponsoring this popular post: email@example.com.

 Check out some of the best holiday light displays in the city!
-We have a whole list of them all over the city, but Downtown Columbus is the top destination for free lights, with Columbus Commons, Scioto Mile, State Auto Nativity, Lazarus displays, and more.
-If you know of any other amazing displays, please leave a comment or email at email@example.com
+We have a whole list of Christmas lights all over the city, but Downtown Columbus is the top destination for free lights, with Columbus Commons, Scioto Mile, State Auto Nativity, Lazarus displays, and more.
+It’s an easy way to entertain guests over Christmas!

 Easton Town Center is beautiful during the holidays!
 Whether you shop, walk around, or go out to eat, it’s a great destination with the holiday lights, Christmas Tree, train display, and more.
 You can also enjoy a Holiday Carriage Ride or catch a ride on the Easton Trolley.
 Easton is closed on Christmas Day.